shosephiroth/CodingResources/README.md

 ## Follow these links to resources for self-paced, self-study:

+### Watch these 2 videos and at least glance over roadmap.sh to get a glimpse of career paths
+note it's ok to feel overwhelmed!
+You'll forget more code than you can ever learn, it's the problem solving skills that you learn that take you far!

 The Best Way to Learn to Code in 2020, Andy Sterkowitz: https://youtu.be/YBYmhWlk8o4